oceanasterism/oceanasterism/README.md

 PLZ C+H W MEEE I LOVE IT WHEN SOMEONE C+H W ME, IM VERY CHILL ANYFANDOMS WHATEV JUST C+H W ME ye dont have 2 ask for permission too!! just go for it!!!
 AND maybe chat threwww whispers tewwww :33

+I've been in the crk fandom since the hollyberry update arouunddd 2020 i think or the frost queen on 2021 since that was the time i for real played the gamee.. im the Madeleine pony around the area in the past :p because i love that himbo and his coffee addict husband (i hopw they're died /ref /j) espresseline fan since day 1 in crk and crob tooo

 i am not cool, im awesemmm!
 i have a habit of roaming around the map if im bored